desislava-s/guess-the-number/README.md

 4. The loop continues until the player guesses correctly.
 5. The program displays how many attempts it took.

+**New Features**:
+   - **Restart option** → after finishing a game, the player can decide to play again or exit.
+   - **Guess counter** → the game tracks how many attempts were needed to find the number and displays it in the winning message.
+   - **Levels with increasing difficulty** →
+     - Level 1 starts with range `1–100`.
+     - Each time the player guesses correctly, the level increases and the range expands by +25 (Level 2: 1–125, Level 3: 1–150, etc.).
+     - The player can continue to the next level or quit.

+This setup makes the game progressively more challenging and keeps the player engaged.

 ---

 ## 🚀 How to Run